Are you looking for a low-cost way to heat up a room?

 - Oscillation — This feature rotates the heater from left to right while the fan blows hot air into the room.
 It’s usually only found on ceramic tower heaters which are specially designed for more even room heating.

 - Timer — This feature allows you to run your heater for a pre-determined amount of time.
-Whether it’s 1, 2, 4 or 8 hours (or more), the heater automatically shuts off after the timer has ended.
+Whether it’s 1, 2, 4 or 8 hours (or more), the heater then shuts off after the timer has ended.

 - Remote Control — This device allows you to control the heater settings no matter where you are in the room.